-Goodwill is the excess of purchase cost over the fair value of net assets of acquired businesses.
-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" ("Statement 142"), we do not amortize goodwill.

-Statement 142 requires us to assess our goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
+Goodwill is the excess of purchase cost over the fair value of the net assets of acquired businesses.
+We do not amortize goodwill.
+We assess our goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
 Impairment must be reflected when the value of a given business unit in excess of its tangible net assets falls below the goodwill asset balance carried for that unit on our books.
-If other business units have had increases in the value of their respective goodwill balances, such increases may not be recorded under Statement 142.
+If other business units have had increases in the value of their respective goodwill balances, such increases may not be recorded.
 Accordingly, such increases may not be netted against impairments at other business units.
 The requirements for assessing whether goodwill assets have been impaired involve market-based information.
 This information, and its use in assessing goodwill, entails some degree of subjective assessment.

 We currently perform our annual impairment testing as of October 1 and any impairment charges resulting from this process are reported in the fourth quarter.
 We segregate our operations into reporting units based on the degree of operating and financial independence of each unit and our related management of them.
-These reporting units are tested for impairment by comparing the unit's fair value to its carrying value.
-The fair value of each reporting unit was estimated using a discounted cash flow model combined with market valuation approaches.
-Significant estimates and assumptions are used in assessing the fair value of reporting units.
-These estimates and assumptions involved future cash flows, growth rates, discount rates, weighted average cost of capital and estimates of market valuations for each of the reporting units.
+We perform our annual goodwill impairment testing at the reporting unit level.
+As of October 1, 2009, we had 41 reporting units of which 25 reporting units have a goodwill balance.
+These reporting units are tested for impairment by comparing each unit's fair value to its carrying value.